pkg install orca

 5.2.
 Screen Reader

 Currently, screen readers function only within the X Window System and are not supported in the Virtual Terminal.
-They can communicate exclusively with speech synthesizers and do not support Braille displays.
+FreeBSD does not currently support Braille displays, so they rely exclusively on speech synthesizers.

 5.2.1.
 Orca